|

 comes and it is these overhead wires that can give problems.
 It is not at all

-uncommon to have power cuts lasting several hours especially in Winter.
-In the
+uncommon to have power cuts lasting several hours especially in Winter but

 The village is supplied with electricity from two directions which splits it